 Receiving an invitation to an interview is an important milestone in your job search.
-However, there are times when you may need to decline the opportunity.
+However, there are times when you may need to refuse the opportunity.

 Whether it's due to a change in your work direction, another offer, or personal reasons, knowing how to politely decline an interview is crucial.

-In this guide, we'll walk you through the steps to reject an interview with grace and tact, ensuring you maintain positive relationships with potential employers.
+In this guide, we'll walk you through the steps to interact with grace and tact, ensuring you maintain positive relationships with potential employers.
 By following our tips and using the sample responses provided, you can navigate this process smoothly.

 Reasons to decline an interview

-There are various legitimate reasons why you might need to turn down a job interview invitation.
+There are various factors why you might need to turn down a job interview invitation.
 Each of these causes reflects personal or professional considerations that influence your career path.

-We’ll explore some common scenarios for declining an interview and provide insight into how to address each situation appropriately.
+We’ll explore some frequent scenarios for rejecting and provide insight into how to address every condition appropriately.

-One of the most straightforward reasons to decline a job interview is that you have already accepted an offer from another company.
+One of the most straightforward ways to decline a job interview is that you have previously accepted a job offer from a different company.

 How to say no to an interview - example response: